Matrix nearness problems and eigenvalue optimization: Computing the stability radius

 \section{Computing the stability radius}

-The two-level approach of the previous section applies directly to computing the stability radius (or distance to instability) of a Hurwitz-stable matrix $A$.
+The standard Newton-bisection iteration, the monotone Newton-bisection iteration, and the HEC method each apply directly to computing the stability radius (or distance to instability) of a Hurwitz-stable matrix $A$.
 We choose the target eigenvalue $\lambda(M)$ as an eigenvalue of largest real part (among these, the one with largest imaginary part), and we take $f(\lambda,\clambda)=-\,\Re\,\lambda$ as the function to be minimized.
 The eigenvalue optimization problem \eqref{E-eps-2l} then becomes the maximization problem

 and the optimal perturbation size $\oeps$ is determined from Equation \eqref{eq:zero}, which here reads

 In the inner iteration, the eigenvalue optimization problem \eqref{E-eps-stab-radius} is of the class studied in Chapter~\ref{chap:proto} with $f(\lambda,\clambda)=-\Re\,\lambda$ and is solved with the rank-1 constrained gradient flow approach developed there.